mjordan/automagic_flows/README.md

 # Automagic Flows

-This is a collection of [Automagic](http://automagic4android.com/) Flows that I use.
+This is a collection of [Automagic](http://automagic4android.com/) Flows that I've created.